 Ministry Traineeship

-The GBC Internship is now known as the Ministry Traineeship.
-It is a key part of our efforts to develop men and women for local church ministry and missions.
-Its main objectives are:
+Formerly known as the Ministry Internship, this Traineeship is a key part of our efforts to develop men and women for local church ministry and missions.
+Its main objectives for the interns are:

-To help a trainee develop a biblical-theological vision and practice of ministry.
+• To develop a biblical-theological vision and practice of ministry.

-To provide a trainee with the opportunity to gain practical ministry experience in a local church, under the direct supervision and care of GBC’s pastors-elders.
+• To provide the opportunity to gain practical ministry experience in a local church, under the direct supervision and care of GBC’s pastors-elders.

-To further clarify a trainee's potential call to full-time, vocational ministry.
+• To further clarify their potential call to full-time, vocational ministry.

-The traineeship is five months long, running from July to November.
+The internship is ten months long, running from July to the following May.

-Hear what our past trainees have to say about the traineeship:
+Hear what our past interns have to say about the internship:

 The content of the traineeship can be divided into these main components:

-• Personal reading, reflection and writing: Trainees will read a number of books and write response papers throughout the duration of the traineeship.
+• Personal reading, reflection and writing: Trainees will read a number of books and write response papers throughout the traineeship.

 • Group study and discussions: Trainees will meet as a group weekly with at least one of the pastors to discuss their papers.
 They will also participate in a Bible study with one another.